'Star Wars' movie's global sales reach massive $250 mln

 | LOS ANGELES

-Fans embraced the new installment in the series: A clash between good and evil in a galaxy far, far away.
-Thousands gathered for a friendly light saber battle in downtown Los Angeles on Friday, and moviegoers in cities such as Berlin and Paris arrived at screenings wearing Stormtrooper costumes, Jedi robes and Darth Vader masks.

-"Force Awakens" has already smashed several film industry records and won praise from critics and moviegoers.
-It pulled in $120.5 million through Friday, its first full day in domestic theaters, the highest single-day ticket sales ever.
+The movie already smashed several film industry records and won praise from critics and moviegoers.
+It collected $120.5 million on Friday, its first full day in domestic theaters, the highest single-day ticket sales ever.

-That includes a chart-topping $57 million from fans who flocked to see the first showings on Thursday night.
-Saturday domestic receipts were expected to total $60 million, Disney said.
+That includes a chart-topping $57 million from fans who rushed out to see the first showings on Thursday night.

 "Force Awakens" began rolling out in global markets on Wednesday.
-Through Friday, international ticket sales had reached $129.5 million, as the movie set opening-day records in Britain, Germany, Australia, Brazil and other countries.
+Through Friday, international ticket sales reached $129.5 million, setting opening-day records in Britain, Germany, Australia, Brazil and other countries.

-The new "Star Wars" film is the first installment in a decade of the series, which was created by George Lucas in 1977.
-Disney bought "Star Wars" producer Lucasfilm for $4 billion in 2012 and spent more than $200 million to produce "Force Awakens."
+The new "Star Wars" film is the first installment in a decade in the series created by George Lucas in 1977.
+Disney bought "Star Wars" producer Lucasfilm for $4 billion in 2012 and spent more than $200 million to produce "Force Awakens".

-The movie is now open in all markets except Greece and India, where it starts playing Dec.
+The movie is now open in all markets except Greece and India, where it opens Dec.
 24, and China, which has set a Jan.
 9 debut.
 China is the world's second-largest film market.

 "Force Awakens" has a shot at becoming the highest-grossing movie of all time, according to some analysts.
 The current record holder is "Avatar," which generated $2.8 billion worldwide after its December 2009 release.